vaginessa/dns-wiki/BusyBox.md

 make <code>menuconfig</code> - Interactively modify a .config file through a multi-level menu interface.
 Use this after one of the previous two.
 Some other configuration options are:

-make <code>oldconfig</code> - Update an old .config file for a newer version of Busybox.
+make <code>oldconfig</code> - Update an old .config file for a newer version of BusyBox.

 make <code>allyesconfig</code> - Select absolutely everything.
 This creates a statically linked version of Busybox full of debug code, with dependencies on selinux, using devfs names...
 This makes sure everything compiles.
 Whether or not the result would do anything useful is an open question.